chnm/mtu-website/content/narratives/mallory-house/index.md

 layout: narratives
 thumbnail: "5 cartoon.jpg"
 thumbdesc: "A drawing critical of the student newspaper Broadside"
-startingLon: -77.312316
+startingLon: -77.308153
-startingLat: 38.832571
+startingLat: 38.830740
 defaultZoom: 17
 ---

-<span class="notation" data-id="1" data-zoom="17" data-lat="38.832571" data-lon="-77.312316">A shattered glass door.</span> Insults exchanged such as "stooge," "commie," and "hooligan."[^1] Punches thrown.
-This describes a scene in a parking lot on the edge of campus at George Mason College in 1971, which was then a branch college of the University of Virginia.
+A shattered glass door.
+Insults exchanged such as "stooge," "commie," and "hooligan."[^1] Punches thrown.
+This describes <span class="notation" data-id="1" data-zoom="17" data-lat="38.832571" data-lon="-77.312316">a scene in a parking lot on the edge of campus</span> at George Mason College in 1971, which was then a branch college of the University of Virginia.
 A verbal then physical fight occurred between a male student and a male staff member.
 There were conflicting reports about who threw the first punch, but both sides agreed that the altercation began over a dispute about a parking permit.

 [^1]: *Broadside* Dec 6, 1971.